Connect with IMF Institute

 • Develop risk-based and forward-looking assessments of banks’ risk profiles that may enable preventive and corrective supervisory action targeting weak banks.

-• Identify the strengths and weaknesses of their country’s approach to risk-based banking supervision and ways to improve early identification of material risks to enhance effective banking supervision.
+• Enhance their country’s approach to risk-based banking supervision, focusing on early identification of material risks.

-• Incorporate the risk-based approach into supervisory objectives, action plans, organization, and processes.
+• Incorporate the risk-based approach into supervisory objectives, supervisory planning, remedial actions, and organization and processes.

 Back to top